Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

-\end{pro} \begin{prf} Note that the statement does not depend on~$\alpha$ and is just a large deviation estimate as $x\to\infty$ for the probability~$F(x)$ that $T(x)<\infty$, where $T(x)\defeq\inf\{t\ge0\colon X_1(t)>x\}$.
-Observe also that on this event, $X_1(T(x))=x$ because when $\Lambda(\oo{0}{\infty})=0$, the cell process has no positive jumps.
-To become eventually larger than~$xy$ for $x,y\ge1$, it is enough for~$X_1$ to first reach~$x$ and that its subsequent growth-fragmentation produces a fragment with relative size larger than~$y$; the branching property at~$T(x)$ thus implies $F(xy)\ge F(x)F(y)$.
-The existence of~$\theta$ then arises from the subadditive lemma (see \eg \cite[Theorem~16.2.9]{Kuczma09}).
-Since for $\alpha=0$, the process
+\end{proposition} \begin{proof} We may assume $\alpha=0$ as the statement does not depend on~$\alpha$.
+The first assertion is a large deviation estimate for the probability~$F(x)$ that $T^+(x)<\infty$, where $T^+(x)\defeq\inf\{s\ge0\colon X_1(s)>x\}$.
+To eventually obtain a fragment larger than~$xy$ in the growth-fragmentation, for $x,y>1$, it is enough that the largest particle~$X_1$ first reaches some level~$z>x$, and that the subsequent fragmentation of this particle produces a fragment with size larger than~$xy$.
+But by scaling we have, for any $z>x$,